Posted: June 24, 2020 by Argo Road Maintenance

 That sounds really rewarding.
 Now, before I let you go, I’d like to ask about the work you’re doing to raise awareness about mental health and to combat the stigma that’s often associated with mental illness.
 Could you tell me a little bit more about this work and the mental health walk you did last fall?

 I’ve done several of these walks.
 In 2016 I walked 465km around the South Peace.
 Last year we did a walk from Moberly to Chetwynd.
 This year I’m planning to walk from Fort Nelson to Chetwynd (555km).
-I’ll start out August 26 and end up in Chetwynd on September 10, which is World Suicide Prevention Day.
+I’ll start out August 20 and end up in Chetwynd on September 2.

 I’m just raising awareness.
 I look at mental health the same way I guess people looked at cancer when Mr. Fox started to do his walk, and with his help cancer became the forefront.